jos1977/numerai_statistics/README.md

 No guarantees are given that the data and visuals that are being produced by the projects found in this repository are correct!!
 It could very well be that the source data contains errors or bugs are still present in this solution.
 As such, if this solution is used for financial incentives (staking / strategy /etc ) you are using it at your own risk :-)

 ## Issues, Contact
-If you encounter any problem or have suggestions, feel free to open an issue or contact me at Numerai (forum / rocketchat / dm).
+If you encounter any problem or have suggestions, feel free to open an issue or contact me at Numerai (orum / rocketchat / dm).
 My handle at RocketChat is 'QE', my handle in the forum is 'qeintelligence'.

 ## Technologies used
 The report makes use of PowerBI Desktop which can be found [here](https://powerbi.microsoft.com/en-us/downloads/).
 The tool is a free to use app for both personal use or for commercial companies.
 PowerBI Service (and premium) require a license and Office365 environment, and provide the of sharing (B2B, B2C) but are not required for this solution.

 The statistics retrieval is based on C# project and makes use of the GraphiQl endpoints provided by Numerai.

-# Hardware Requirements and Installation
+## Hardware Requirements and Installation
 The PowerBI Desktop requirements are : Windows or Mac hardware, 8Gb should be sufficient for this report PowerBI Desktop download link is [here](https://aka.ms/pbiSingleInstaller) Just download the installer and run this, you don't need any Microsoft account for this solution.